whass/whassani.github.io/_blogContent/posts/bit-banding-une-approche-elegante-pour-la-mise-a-1-et-a-0-des-bits.md

 Pour utiliser cette caractéristique, vous devez avoir l'adresse du mot dans la région Alias (Alias Region) qui correspond au bit que vous voulez manipuler (lecture/écrire).
 Ceci est fait en C avec une macro.

-To use this feature, you must first get the address of the word in the alias region that corresponds to the bit you wish to read/write.
-This is done in C with a simple pre-processor macro.

     #define BITBAND_SRAM_REF 0x20000000